-- If the wireless router has the option, it should be set to the lowest power setting so it does not broadcast across the venue and cause interference with other networks - If a wireless router is being used for hard wired distribution, then the wireless element should be turned off - Where the option is available and the client is compatible, only the 5 GHz frequency should be broadcast.
+- Hide the SSID so only specified devices can find it - Avoid open Wi-Fi access, as allocated bandwidth will very quickly be used up by surrounding exhibitor and visitor devices.
+This may then result in an inferior experience - If the wireless router has the option, it should be set to the lowest power setting so it does not broadcast across the venue and cause interference with other networks - If a wireless router is being used for hard wired distribution, then the wireless element should be turned off - Where the option is available and the client is compatible, only the 5 GHz frequency should be broadcast.
 2.4 GHz is unlikely to work so it will simply add to the interference in the venue.
 If it can be turned off better connectivity will result - If an access point has multiple radios from which it may broadcast and only one is required the others should be disabled - Most venues reserve the right to terminate connections should they cause interference with the rest of the show